Elering/estfeed-datahub-docs/eng/20-reports.md

 ## Transmitting reports

 - The reports are available to the parties through both the web interface and API.
-- Operators can configure whether they want to receive reports via e-mail, API or not at all.
+- Operators can download each report as follows:
-- Operators can enter a separate e-mail address for the reports if they have chosen e-mail as the method of receipt.
-In the case of the API, reports are sent based on the existing configuration.
+  - Using the API in JSON or EXCEL format
-- Operators can download each report in XML or Excel format.
+  - Using the web interface in EXCEL format

 ### API messages